IndexOfNull/BadgerBot/README.md

 5. Open the `config.json` file and fill in the necessary details like your bot token and database URI.

+6. Make a clone of the `alembic.ini.example` file and rename it to `alembic.ini` (`cp alembic.ini.example alembic.ini`)

-6. Open the `alembic.ini` file and fill in the same database URI you did in `config.json`.
+7. Open the newly cloned/renamed `alembic.ini` file and fill in the same database URI you did in `config.json`.

-7. Run `alembic upgrade head` to run migrations.
+8. Run `alembic upgrade head` to run migrations.

 - You should be good to go.